 A technical assistance Web site has been established to provide applicants with copies of forms, FAQs, and other resources that will help organizations submit competitive applications.
 To review available resources, visit the SAC-AA Technical Assistance web site.
-(Note that some resources are not applicable to this FOA.)

 Federal Tort Claims Act Coverage/Medical Malpractice Insurance